achtnullzwei/Doorman/docs/en/guide/getting-started.md

 > [!DANGER] IMPORTANT
 > Please remove the jumper cap on `BUS PWR` before you proceed!

+> [!WARNING] KNOWN ISSUE
+> You may encounter issues receiving telegrams.
+If this happens, you'll need an isolated power supply to eliminate ground noise.
+> The problem occurs because Doorman's power supply is not electrically isolated, which can cause ground loops when two different grounds are connected.

 Connect the `b` line (Ground) and the `a` line (24V Bus) to the TC:BUS terminals on your Doorman—one line per terminal.

 Then connect the external power supply to your Doorman using the `P` (+5V to +30V) and `G` (Ground) screw terminals.